 After the cattle boom diminished, Zellekin abandoned the building, moved to Joplin, and made a fortune in mining.
 Years later, the building became headquarters for the Apostolic Faith religious movement.
 In the early 1960's, the building was condemned and razed.

 Location.
 37° 1.672′ N, 94° 43.97′ W. Marker is in Baxter Springs, Kansas, in Cherokee County.
+Marker is on the grounds of the Baxter Springs Heritage Center & Museum.
 Touch for map.
-Marker is on the grounds of the Baxter Springs Heritage Center & Museum.
 Marker is at or near this postal address: 740 East Avenue, Baxter Springs KS 66713, United States of America.
+Touch for directions.

 Regarding The Zellekin Brewery.
 Zellekin should be spelled Zelleken.